thebubbleindex/thebubbleindex/README.md

 **GUI Mode**

+The Compute Grid branch uses a command line parser.
+Thus the command line args are different than the master branch.
+The GUI and compute grid run modes are triggered by the presence or absense of the keys: -gui and -grid.
 The GUI Mode can be started by simply double clicking the Bubble_Index.jar executable jar.

-To start from command, enter:
+To start the compute grid via command, enter:
 ```
-java -jar Bubble_Index.jar
+java -jar Bubble_Index.jar -gui -grid
 ```
 command while in the folder containing the Bubble_Index.jar executable.
 Or Issue:
 ```
-java -jar /dir_path/Bubble_Index.jar
+java -jar /dir_path/Bubble_Index.jar -gui -grid
 ```
 To get started with The Bubble Index, the daily data must be downloaded or updated.
 This is all done automatically by clicking the **Update All** button.